 Our Camp Story

-Camp Medley was founded in 1945, with the donation of farmland at Gunters Wharf in Upper Gagetown, NB.
-The idea to start up a children’s summer camp was formed by a group with the Anglican Church, and head started by the Anglican Bishop at the time, Bishop Moorehead.
+Camp Medley held its first summer program in 1945, through the donation of farmland at Gunters Wharf in Upper Gagetown, NB.
+The idea to start up a children’s summer camp was generated by a group with the Anglican Church, and Bishop W.H.
+Moorehead (the Anglican bishop at the time).

-What has changed in the last 70 years?
-Well…a few things!
+What has changed in the last 75 years? …a few things!

 How do you remember Camp Medley?